wojake/awesome-xrpl/readme.md

 # Apps

+## Software as a Service (SaaS)

 - [Block Trac](https://blocktr.ac) 💫 🪄✨ - Constant monitoring of an account on various block chains, including XRPL.
   JSONPath expressions allow powerful filtering, example filters are provided, or you can use the create new filter wizard. _Formerly known as ZerpTracker._
-- [Ripplectron](https://github.com/devjin0617/ripplectron): Desktop client for Electron
-- [rubblelabs/tx](https://github.com/rubblelabs/tx): Tool for executing transactions on the Ripple network
+- [xrpayments.co](https://xrpayments.co): Tool to generate payment request QR (with currency conversion) There's a corresponding 📱 App that requires registration here.

+## Mobile
 - [Spend The Bits](https://spendthebits.com/) 📱 App that let's you save and send Bitcoin _instantly_ by
   leveraging the XRPL and [issued currencies](https://xrpl.org/issued-currencies-overview.html).
-- [xrpayments.co](https://xrpayments.co): Tool to generate payment request QR (with currency conversion)

 # Non-Custodial Wallets